Michael Massey Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.
+- The Cardinals pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The right-hander last pitched on Saturday against the Colorado Rockies, when he went three innings, allowing seven earned runs while giving up nine hits.
+- His last time out was on Saturday against the Colorado Rockies, when the lefty tossed six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.